Jibodeah/desktop_ponymotes/README.md

 ## FAQ

+### I downloaded desktop_ponymotes.py...
+What is this?
+How do I run it?

+This is a python script.
+It needs to be run with python (3.3 or above).
+This means to use it you need to [install python](https://www.python.org/downloads/) first.

+Don't forget the third party python modules!
+You need to install them with `pip` python's packaging tool.

+*Then* you can run the script.
+You do this in a command prompt by running `python desktop_ponymotes.py` (Or `python.exe desktop_ponymotes.py` or similar on Windows.
+On 'nix you should be able to make the file executable and then just run it directly.)

 ### I accidentally deleted a few emotes from my library!
 Can I download only the ones I'm missing?

 Yes!
 Simply run the program with the options `-f --skip-already-downloaded`.